 Parkinson’s disease is a neurodegenerative disorder that affects the nervous system.
 It causes tremors, shaking, slow movement, balance problems, and stiffness.
 Parkinson’s disease usually affects people who are older.

 Research suggests that a combination of genetic and environmental factors may cause Parkinson’s disease.
+In this article, we’ll learn more about these causes, as well as possible prevention.

 Many genes are involved in Parkinson’s disease.
 Researchers continue to investigate new mutations and other genes involved in the disease.